NCAA National Letter of Intent can be a nightmare for some families

-CHICAGO (WLS) --For tens of thousands of high school recruits it is a dream come true and a joyous moment when they sign what is known as the National Letter of Intent (NLI).
+CHICAGO (WLS) --For tens of thousands of high school recruits, it is a dream come true and a joyous moment when they sign what is known as the National Letter of Intent.
 It's the moment when a student athlete commits to play their sport at a specific college.

 The letter was created back in the 1960s.
 Supporters say it's designed to organize the recruiting process.